 The Race to the Stones (RTTS) experience

 Already in good shape, Morgan put in the training, (but perhaps not as much as he would have liked, in retrospect!)
 It takes time and commitment to go beyond the marathon distance, but busy lives can make this a challenge in itself.
-The lead-up to the event came about quickly and then he found himself standing on the start line…
+The lead-up to the event came about quickly and before he knew it he was standing on the start line…

-I took part as a run/walker – I wanted to run the majority of it, walking most hills etc.”
+I took part as a run/walker – I wanted to run the majority of it, but walk the hills and rougher terrain.”

 This is the joy of the RTTS, you can take it at your own pace, and you don’t have to be an elite ‘runner’ per-se, you just need legs and the spirit of endurance (and of course, you need to train up to the distance you’ve entered for, either 50km or 100km).